 Socio-Cultural Anthropology

-This is amongst the most prominent branches of anthropology.
-Anthropologists in the field study of socio-cultural anthropology usually conduct long term research on one or more social communities, observe and participate in their daily activities while they simultaneously engage in hectic interactions with community members.
+This is among the most prominent branches of anthropology.
+Anthropologists in the field study of socio-cultural anthropology usually conduct long-term research on one or more social communities, observe and participate in their daily activities, while they simultaneously engage in hectic interactions with community members.
 This approach is essentially collaborative and is rooted in conversations with people rather than making analyses from a distance, in order to get an insight into the functioning of the community as an insider rather than from external sources.
 Additionally, sociocultural anthropologists focus on effectively employing different methods taken from the field of humanities and various other branches of social sciences to supplement their research and produce knowledge that is unique in nature.

 Physical Anthropology